 Step3.
 You can preview the pictures and office after scanning.
 Then, you can recover the data you need.

 Generally speaking, the reason why you should not write new data to formatted SDXC card is that new added data might overwrite the lost data.
 Usually, when you format your SanDisk SDXC card, it only erases the file name and entries to the data.
-As long as there is no new data being written to the formatted card, you always have a good chance to undo format the card and get back all lost files.
+As long as there is no new data being written to the formatted card, you always have a good chance to undo format the card for SanDisk SD card recovery.